SuperOfficeDocs/superoffice-docs/docs/apps/tenant-status/parse-notifications.md

 # Parse notifications

-It's important that the application take advantage of these notifications to ensure their environments are kept up-to-date with the status of SuperOffice CRM Online tenants.
+The application **must** take advantage of these notifications to ensure their environments are kept up-to-date with the status of SuperOffice CRM Online tenants.

 While there are several ways to accomplish processing [tenant status changes notification][1], the following is a short example of what that might look like using .NET and C#.